-Naptime:

-Maine Child Care Licensing states "Children in attendance for more than four hours shall have an opportunity for rest or relaxation of one hour or longer according to the age and needs of the child".
-Children 18 months and older are provided with individual blankets and nap mats for rest time.
-You are able to bring a small blanket from home to use.
+Naptime: Maine Childcare licensing states "Children in attendance for more than 4 hours shall have an opportunity for rest or relaxation of one hour or longer according to the age of the child."
+Children 18 months and older are provided with individual blankets and mats for rest time.
+You can bring in a small blanket from home to use.
 Your child's blanket should be labeled with your child's first and last name.
 Quiet activities, such as books or toys are provided for children who choose not to sleep.

-State of Maine Child Care Licensing states "Each infant/toddler shall be allowed to follow his/her own sleep/rest pattern".
-Infants under 18 months of age are provided with individual cribs.
-We follow the recommendation of the American Academy of Pediatrics (AAP) and the Consumer Product Safety Commission for the safe sleep environments to reduce the risk of Sudden Unexplained Infant Death Syndrome (SUIDS).
+State of Maine Childcare Licensing states:" Each infant/toddler shall be allowed to follow his/her own sleep/rest or relaxation pattern."
+Infants under 18 months of age are provided individual cribs.
+We follow the recommendations of the American Academy of Pediatrics (AAP) and the consumer Product Safety Commission for the safe sleep environments to reduce the risk of sudden Unexplained Infant Death Syndrome (SUIDS).
 SUIDS is the sudden death of an infant under the age of 1 year, which cannot be explained, even after a thorough investigation.
 Our policy for sleeping in cribs:

-- > All infants will be placed on their backs in safety approved cribs unless an alternate sleep position is needed for medical reason and a written note from the infant's health professional is provided. - > Soft materials such as pillows, quilts, comforters, sheepskins, and stuffed toys will not be placed in the infants sleep environment. - > Appropriately fitted wearable blankets are permitted. - > A fitted sheet will be used in the cribs; but no other sheets or loose bedding will be used in cribs.
+- All infants will be placed on their backs in safety approved cribs unless an alternate sleep position is needed for medical reasons and a written note from the infant's health professional is provided. - Soft materials such as pillows, quilts, comforters, sheepskins, and stuffed toys will not be placed in the infant's sleep environment. - Appropriately fitted wearable blankets are permitted.
+(Sleep sacks) - A fitted sheet will be used in the cribs; but no other sheets or loose-fitting bedding will be used in cribs.